 The Madrid-Waddington Central School District maintains on site, in each instructional school building, at least one functional automated external defibrillator (AED) for use during emergencies.

-If you have a question regarding a health concern, please feel free to call our nurse, Mrs. Murphy, at school (315-322-5746 ext.
+If you have a question regarding a health concern, please feel free to call one of our nurses, Mrs. Murphy or Mrs. Burnett, at school (315-322-5746 ext.
 35203).

 Homework